-Through our Life Enrichment Programs, we partner with many organizations to offer a variety of activities including: basketball, bowling, softball, Literacy Club, Summer Reading Club, Friendship Club, outings to sports events and cultural activities -plus much more.
+Through our Life Enrichment Programs, we partner with many organizations to offer a variety of activities including: basketball, bowling, softball, literacy club, summer reading club, friendship club, outings to sports events and cultural activities--plus much more.

-By participating in activities with others, individuals with intellectual disabilities can practice the social skills they learned from their Langley counselors.
+By participating in activities with others, individuals with developmental disabilities can practice the social skills they learned from their Langley counselors.
 This helps build their confidence and self-esteem, which enables them to become more self-sufficient.

 “We are providing such enrichment to their lives so that they can live just like you and I do.
 Their social lives are busier than mine.
-They have opportunities to see what the world is about.” …a Langley Program Manager
+They have opportunities to see what the world is about.” …A Langley Program Manager

 Our contract with the Fairfax-Falls Church Community Services Board does not include the provision of these types of activities.
-In order for the people in our program to participate in these initiatives/programs; we must rely on our own fundraising, the help of volunteers, and the contributions of generous individuals and organizations.
+In order for the people in our program to participate in these initiatives/programs, we must rely on our own fundraising, the help of volunteers, and the contributions of generous individuals and organizations.
 You can help us in this effort by making a donation to Langley, and designating the funds to be used toward Life Enrichment Programs.